May 3, 2018

 Microneedling is something I’ve been considering for a while as I feel like I’ve tried almost everything to rid myself some acne scars I have on my cheeks and chin (I was an avid pimple popper back in my teens) and had been told that this was a sure way of evening them out.
 So it seemed like fate when my favourite facial salon – Pfeffer Sal – told me they were launching the treatment.
 Aside from scarring, microneedling can be great for problems at any age – whether that’s rosacea or wrinkles.
 It works by causing trauma to the skin; enough so it can go through the process of healing itself (so you’re left with near perfect cells all over) but not enough to scar.

-I chose the Time Traveller treatment from Pfeffer Sal.
+I chose the Ultra Synergy treatment from Pfeffer Sal.
 This incorporates medical grade needles which go 1.5mm into the skin.
 I had this all over my face, but went for the lighter option (0.5) on my neck and décolletage.
 I was slightly apprehensive and nervous, but once I was in the salon I felt so relaxed as I knew I was in great hands (for example, I got one of the best neck and shoulder massages of my life while the numbing cream was on – at Pfeffer Sal it doesn’t feel like a medical procedure but instead a luxury treatment).

 A few facts:

 You can’t have any sun exposure for 2 weeks before or after.

 The process itself only takes about 15 minutes, but I was in there for 90 minutes as there are lots of pre and post treatments necessities.